aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/negativebarformat/_index.md

 ```

-Gets or sets a FormatColor object that you can use to specify the fill color for negative data bars.
+a FormatColor object that you can use to specify the fill color for negative data bars.

 **Returns:**
 [Color](../../com.aspose.cells/color)